Chaotic discretization theorems for forced linear and nonlinear coupled oscillators: Numerical results

 In Figure \ref{attractor_xz_gamma0_tot} - \ref{attractor_yw_gamma0_tot} it is shown the orbit of the system \eqref{Ziegler_map_mod}; remaining parameters and initial conditions are taken as in Figure \ref{attractor_xz_tot} - \ref{attractor_yw_tot}.
 We can see that the strange attractor survives maintaining a fractal structure; however, the absence of the sinusoidal term due to a vanishing value for $\gamma$ removes the curved trajectories present in Figure \ref{attractor_xz_tot} - \ref{attractor_yw_tot}.

 In Figure \ref{attractor_2orbits} they are shown projections on the planes $(x, z)$ and $(y, \omega)$ of two trajectories with very close initial conditions, giving a further confirmation of the sensitive dependence on initial data for the system.
+The sensitive dependence of the system shown in Figure \ref{attractor_2orbits} will found another confirm in Section \ref{sec_numerical_bifurcation} through the computation of positive Lyapunov exponents.